 - Unplayed matches shall be scored as completed for purposes of matches played. - Defaulted and retired singles or doubles matches shall be scored as completed for purposes of matches played and will count as a straight set win or loss.
-However, games won or lost in matches with defaulting or retiring player shall not be counted for percentage of games won. - Teams advancing from a tie via a team walkover (i.e. no alternate) will count as a tie won but this does not count towards total matches won, percentage of sets or percentage of games won. - Any team that withdraws from the City Finals shall not be eligible for Semi Finals - The Match Tie-Break (doubles) counts as a set won and for games won counts as 1-0 a) Semi-Finals
+However, games won or lost in matches with defaulting or retiring player shall not be counted for percentage of games won. - Teams advancing from a tie via a team walkover (i.e. no alternate) will count as a tie won but this does not count towards total matches won, percentage of sets or percentage of games won. - Any team that withdraws from any round robin tie after the first-round robin tie shall not be eligible for the Quarterfinals.